Corp Naomh: Crucifixion

 The bronze figure of Jesus and the silver cross were both added in the 15th century but are now badly damaged.
 The figure is naked except for a horizontally drawn loincloth.
-He is obviously dead: his eyes are closed, his head droops to the right, the body is rigid; his ribs are extended and the chest is flat.
+He is obviously dead: his eyes are closed, his head droops to the right, the body is rigid, his ribs are extended, and the chest is flat.
 He has thick flat-topped hair formed from a cap-like moulding with vertical groves to indicate hair strands.
-The elements of his head and face are incised into the bronze, and are in good condition although his ears are missing.
+The elements of his head and face are incised into the bronze and are in good condition, although his ears are missing.
 His chest is outlined by a differentiated surface, his ribs and nipples are represented by impressions, and his navel by a deep-cut incision.
 His legs are crossed and lined with incisions to indicate toes.

 The hands were at some point lost and replaced with crudely described rods.
 The horizontal design above his head is badly damaged and may have once been either a crown or a band of hair.
 The surrounding plating is 10th-century but is mostly lost.
 Equally the bronze backing, also 10th-century, is severely damaged especially on the lower right-hand side.

 Confronted animals

 The embossed silver panel above Christ's left arm shows a dragon or griffin and a lion confronting each other in symmetrical poses.
-The panel is possibly only one of a series of similar sized, but now lost, plates fixed on either side of Christ's body.
-In the panel, the animals' hindlegs are extended as if they about are about to attack each other.
+Their hindlegs are extended as if about to attack each other.
+Attacking griffins and lions became a common motif in 15th-century Irish art, notably on the Dunvegan Cup which contains a 1493 engraving whose similarity to those on the Corp Naomh have been used to date the latter additions to the main panel.

-Griffin and lions facing off became a common motif in 15th-century Irish art, notably on the Dunvegan Cup which contains a 1493 engraving whose similarity to those on the Corp Naomh have been used to date the latter additions to the main panel.
-The examples from this period are so similar that some art historians suggest they were copied from or based on a single die-stamp.
+Examples from this period are so similar that some art historians suggest they were copied from or based on a single die-stamp.
 The art historian Susanne McNab speculates that the Corp Naomh design comes from the same stamp as the 14th-century additions to the Cathach's shrine.
 The remnants of other, but lost, embossed plates survive, including a strip of dotted tetrahedra (triangular pyramidal shapes) along the left margin.
 A badly damaged floral pattern runs along the top border.